SafeInstall

 Provenance verificationBlocked: publisher mismatch / attestation missing / attestation invalid / attestation unreachable

 Cryptographically verifies Sigstore attestations for registry packages via the public Sigstore trust root and Rekor transparency log.
 Pins source repository via provenance.trustedPublishers.
 Three modes: off (default), warn, require.
 Configure via provenance.mode.
 See Configuration.
+The sigstore package is an optional dependency as of 0.6.0.
+It is only installed when your package manager resolves optional dependencies (npm does by default, pnpm does not unless configured).
+If you enable provenance.mode and sigstore is not available, SafeInstall will show an error with install instructions.

 Configuration